OlooAllaN/Stand-Ups/README.md

 	on server side we use commonJS modules.
 System implemented in node js to share files. enviromnet variables are variables that are set in the underlying runtime node is running on.
 	Heroku tells which port our app will use. proces.env.PORT.

+PassportJS-
+	The core base passport library or module is a set of very general functions and objects.
+	That make authentication work nicely inside express.
+Generic logic that can handle the idea of authentication with express.
+Passport a general helper library for handling auth express apps passports strategy is for authenticating with one very specific method (email/password, google and facebook)
+	Different strategy offer different methods of signing logic. strategy is a module that helps you authenticate with one specific provider.